 Horn Buyer's Guide

-Watch out for changes in beep pitch, beef fading, and irregularities in operation if you suspect a failing horn.
+- Watch out for changes in beep pitch, beep fading, and irregularities in operation if you suspect a failing horn.

 A car horn is a wonderful, sound-making device used to audibly warn other drivers and pedestrians—at least, that’s its main purpose.
 However, it’s also used to casually communicate with drivers, such as giving courtesy or alerting them from hazards around the area.
 It has been useful throughout the years ever since its introduction and it continues to be so despite major technological advancements.